dbt-labs/corp/dbt_style_guide.md

 ## Naming and field conventions

 - Schema, table and column names should be in `snake_case`.

+- Limit use of abbreviations that are related to domain knowledge.
+An onboarding employee will understand `current_order_status` better than `current_os`.

 - Use names based on the _business_ terminology, rather than the source terminology.